mibuthu/wp-event-list/src/readme.txt

 = 0.4.4 (2013-07-20) =
 * added support for sub-categories
-* moved category administration to seperate page
+* moved category administration to separate page
 * improved category sorting

 = 0.4.3 (2013-07-05) =
 * added possibility to edit existing categories
-* added tooptip texts for the widget option
+* added tooltip texts for the widget option
 * changed css classes to differ between event-list-view and single-event-view
 * added missing permission check for new events and about page
 * do not change publish date and user when an event is modified